 Not all cruise ships are alike… we have wisdom to share for your ship to shore experience.
 You will “sea” the beauty of cruising, aboard a floating hotel transporting you from one fabulous port of call to the next, no worries, no work, with the bonus of fun and fabulous activities and food on board.
 We review luxury adult only cruise ships, the best cruises for families, and how to best enjoy your cruise vacation.

 1. The ship matters so do your research.
 For couples, we recommend smaller cruise lines, boutique luxury ships that visit more exotic ports, and offer top shelf service.
 Azamara is unique mid-size ship with less passengers, more service and unique ports of call.
 MSC is another European cruise liner with gorgeous ship designs, their service and food are hit or miss.
 Royal Caribbean is consistent and scores high for families – with loads of activities, entertainment and venues for everyone from toddlers to teens to couples.
-Royal Caribbean is making beautiful ships with unique features like rock walls and flow riders, Central Park and multi-story Promenades, even cantilevered hot tubs overlooking the sea.
+Royal Caribbean continues to launch beautiful ships with unique features like rock walls and FlowRiders and SkyPads, Central Park and multi-story Promenades, even cantilevered hot tubs overlooking the sea.
 We have yet to experience Holland America, Princess, or Windstar which sound very classy but more subdued.
-Newer ship have the latest and greatest amenities and décor, but you can score deal on older ships.
+Newer ship have the latest and greatest amenities and décor, lots of passengers too.

 2. Don’t pack too much clothing.
 You don’t need six pair of shoes and three pair of jeans.
 Staterooms just aren’t that big for huge suitcases, so you’re best off coordinating your outfits ahead.
+See our Guide to Packing for a Luxury Vacation.
 That being said, it is tradition to dress for dinner, especially formal night, so bring one formal dress, rent a tux on the ship for about $90.

 3. Get to know the crew – these people will be your extended family for the next few days (and the providers of service).
 Living aboard the ship is an internationally diverse staff, a long way from home, working long hours.
 Most genuinely enjoy interacting with passengers (and getting tips at the end of your cruise).
 We danced with our headwaiter, conga lined with the cruise director, worked out with the show dancers and learned to fold towels into shapes with our stateroom attendant.